MarieLeFloch/VegeTruck/README.md

 - SQL (MariaDB)

 Organization
-- The project is based on a MVC Architecture
+- The project is based on a MVC (Model-View-Controller) Architecture

 Environment
 - Require to install Composer / AltoRouter / Symfony (var_dumper)